 Also unique is our ability to monitor young women during their transition to adult care.
 This continuity of care is possible through a partnership with MedStar Washington Hospital Center, located next to Children's National.
 Dr. Gomez Lobo is one of the team members who cares for patients at both hospitals.
 This means that as an adult, your daughter has the option to see a physician who knows her medical history.

-Please visit the Pediatric and Adolescent Gynecology Fellowship page for more information on the collaborative effort of MedStar Washington Hospital Center and Children's National Health System to train graduates of an ACGME-accredited obstetrics and gynecology residency in the gynecologic care of patients between birth and age 21.
+Please visit the Pediatric and Adolescent Gynecology Fellowship page for more information on the collaborative effort of MedStar Washington Hospital Center and Children's National Hospital to train graduates of an ACGME-accredited obstetrics and gynecology residency in the gynecologic care of patients between birth and age 21.